RADESH626/black-noise-nextjs/memory-bank/progress.md

 # Project Progress

 ## Current Status:
+- **Access Key Display on Supplier Creation:**
+    - Modified `src/app/acciones/ProveedorActions.js` to return the generated access key when a new supplier is created, allowing administrators to view it.
 - **Supplier Portal Enhancement Completed:**
     - Implemented a dedicated and secure section for suppliers to access their order information without exposing user data.
     - Developed a new authentication mechanism for suppliers using unique access keys, integrated with the existing login flow.